William Miranda Marín: Personal life

-The son of José Miranda Gómez, a sugar cane cutter, and Rafaela Marín, a tobacco stripper, Miranda Marín was born in the Tomás de Castro sector of rural Caguas. and graduated from the José Gautier Benítez High School in Caguas in 1957.
+The son of José Miranda Gómez, a sugar cane cutter, and Rafaela Marín, a tobacco stripper, Miranda Marín was born in the Tomás de Castro sector of rural Caguas. and graduated from the Gautier Benítez High School in Caguas in 1957.
 Four years later, he earned a bachelor's degree in Accounting from the University of Puerto Rico at Río Piedras.
 In 1969 he completed his Juris Doctor at the University of Puerto Rico School of Law and was admitted to the bar in 1970.

 Miranda Marín and his wife had three children: William Edgardo, Luis Alexander, and José Juan.
 They resided in the sector of Bairoa in Caguas.

 Businessman

 Miranda Marín held top positions at Empresas Díaz and the San Juan Cement Co. from 1979 to 1990, among them treasurer, executive vice-president, and co-chairman of the board.
 Before seeking public office for the first time in 1996, he devoted three years to housing and commercial development.
 Miranda Marín also served as member and treasurer of the board of the Puerto Rico Health Services Corp., as chairman of the board of the San Juan Children's Choir, and as chairman of the board of the Community Services Institute.